Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 Every week, your Kellogg team participates in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For brain cancer, your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, neuro-oncology nurse, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-This "meeting of the minds" provides critical input, resulting in an individualized brain cancer treatment plan outlinnig the best course of action for each patient.
+This "meeting of the minds" provides critical input, resulting in an individualized brain cancer treatment plan outlining the best course of action for each patient.
+Our team of oncology specialists are often able to apply personalized medicine techniques to improve care and better guide brain cancer treatment options.